mitric-lab/programming_theochem/src/00-preface/03-mdbook_usage.md

 interactive  (you can not simply execute them in your browser), it is not possible to print the value of the variable to the screen.
-Therefore, we ensure for you that all code blocks in these lecture notes run without errors and in this way we can represent the value of a variable through the use of `assert`.
+Therefore, we ensure for you that all code blocks in these lecture notes run without errors and in this way, we can represent the value of a variable through the use of `assert`.
 The following code block for example shows that the variable `a` has the value 2: